hpc/pavilion2/docs/plugins/schedulers.rst

 2. '_transform_row_node data' - Converts that data into a '{node: info_dict}' dictionary.
    There are several required keys each node's info_dict must contain, see the method documentation for info on the required and optional keys.

+Basic scheduler plugins don't require any extra methods, but are limited in functionality.
+See :ref:`tests.scheduling.types` for more info.

 Scheduler Variables
 ~~~~~~~~~~~~~~~~~~~